 In the financial system H[Y] quantifies the amount of information that informed traders have on the value of the asset.
 In exact analogy with Eq.
-(1), we prove that the expected value of the gain G of informed traders in the GM model is bounded above by the product of T and H[Y], i.e.,
+(1), we prove that the expected value of the gain G of informed traders in the GM model is bounded above by the product of the market temperature T and H[Y], i.e.,